habnabit/vcversioner/docs/index.rst

 The code is available on github: https://github.com/habnabit/vcversioner

+`Elevator pitch`_: you can write a ``setup.py`` with no version number specified, and vcversioner will find a recent properly-formatted git tag and extract the version number from it.

 To quote myself:

     It's much more convenient to be able to use your version control system's